MrMaksimize/docker-airflow/poseidon/dags/pv_production/README.md

 ### get_pv_data_write_temp

 This function orchestrates calls to the Power Factor API, by utilizing two helper functions: API_to_csv and get_data.
 API_to_csv utilizes the get_data helper function to make calls, and stores the returned values to csv files in /data/temp.
-This function store the information to make both hourly and daily calls. get_data is a function that creates the proper HTTP request for the API.
+This function stores the information to make both hourly and daily calls. get_data is a function that creates the proper HTTP request for the API.

 Daily calls pull 3 days worth of data.
-This overlap is necessary to ensure all interval data is included because the API is unreliable in the data it returns.
+This overlap is necessary to ensure all interval data is included because the API may be unreliable in the data it returns.
 Daily data is appended to production file and deduplicated.

 ### update_pv_prod